Absence of heating in a uniform Fermi gas created by periodic driving: Extracting the condensate fraction

-Following the time of flight, the non-condensed part of the gas is characterized by a wider expansion with respect to the trap dimensions, while the condensed part spreads only slightly beyond its original size, set by the tube beam diameter \cite{Mukherjee2017}.
-To separate between the condensed and non-condensed parts, we mask out the central region of the image (dashed line in Fig. \ref{fig:CF_fit}) and fit only the tail of the azimuthally-averaged signal with a Gaussian.
-We extract the condensed population from the signal that lies above the Gaussian fit (yellow shading in Fig.~\ref{fig:CF_fit}).
+where the thermal de Broglie wavelength $\lambda_T=h/\sqrt{2\pi mk_B T}$ and the fugacity $z$, are fitted under the normalization constraint $N_{\mathrm{th}}=2\pi\int n_{\mathrm{th}}(k)kdk$, and $N_{\mathrm{bg}}$ accounts for the background signal.
+We extract the condensed population from the signal that lies above the fit (yellow shading in Fig.~\ref{fig:CF_fit}).
 The mask radius, $R_\mathrm{mask}$, should be large enough to leave only the thermal wings for fitting.
-When we analyze data taken with no condensate, we observe that the width of the fitted Gaussian is almost independent of the mask radius up to around $R_\mathrm{mask}\approx 80\mu$m.
+When we analyze data taken with no condensate, we observe that the width of the fitted distribution is almost independent of the mask radius up to around $R_\mathrm{mask}\approx 80\mu$m.
 For larger radii, the signal in the remaining thermal wings is too weak, and the fit exhibits a systematic deviation.
 Therefore, we set the mask radius to $R_\mathrm{mask}=75\mu$m.
-The CF error bars in the figures indicate statistical error over $10$ repetitions.
-Finally, we note that the CF values we obtain are close to those reported in Ref. \cite{Mukherjee2019}, taking into account our measured reduced temperature.
+Finally, we note that the CF values we obtain are close to those reported in Ref.~\cite{Mukherjee2019}, taking into account our measured reduced temperature.